hamz91/poker-test/README.md

 - Run npm install from the terminal in order to acquire the needed dependencies.

-- Load the index.html(found in the root folder of the app) within your web browser.
+- Load the index.html file(found in the root folder of the app) within your web browser to access the app.

+- Enter both your own and an opponents poker hand in order to compare hands, hit Deal when ready.
+Make sure the input is 14 characters long e.g "4H 6C 7S TS 6D" <b>(make sure that 10 is entered as a T)</b>.

 # Bugs to fix: